Carboy

 A carboy, also known as a demijohn or a lady jeanne, is a rigid container with a typical capacity of 1 to 16 usgal.
-Carboys are primarily used for transporting liquids, often water or chemicals.
+Carboys are primarily used for transporting liquids, often drinking water or chemicals.

 They are also used for in-home fermentation of beverages, often beer or wine.

 History and etymology

 The word carboy is from the Persian qarābah (قرابه), from Middle Persian Karāvah.
 Arabic also borrowed it as qarrāba, meaning "big jug".
 The Spanish-language term is garrafa.
+English carafe is an etymological doublet via Italian and French.

 Demijohn originally referred to any glass vessel with a large body and small neck, enclosed in wickerwork.
 The word presumably comes from the French dame-jeanne, literally "Lady Jane", as a popular appellation; this word is first attested in France in the 17th century.
 In Italian it is called damigiana, most probably derived from French.
 In some Spanish-speaking countries such as Argentina, it is also referred to as damajuana.
-An alternative etymology derives it from the name of a Persian town, Damghan, but there is no evidence for this.